Regression & Interpretability Challenge

 • Survey stress responses have a non-linear relationship with anxiety (also by design)

 In the real world, there is no reason to believe linearity holds for either measurement method.
-Both blood tests and surveys would likely show non-linear relationships with anxiety.
 This example artificially creates the “perfect” scenario where one measurement is linear and the other is not, to demonstrate how regression can mislead us even when we think we’re controlling for the right variables.

 import matplotlib.pyplot as plt